jonasmalacofilho/stonetomaton/README.md

-# Find a path in a 2-D automaton
+# Find paths in 2-D-automaton mazes

-For a high-level overview, the implementation notes, and other information, see the module-level documentation in [`src/main.rs`].
+For a high-level overview, some implementation notes, and other information, see the module-level documentation in [`src/main.rs`].

 [`src/main.rs`]: ./src/main.rs